 Now let’s take a look at some common ways to to design hardware and software company organizational structures.

 Hierarchical/Functional/Centralized – the classic organizational style of traditional businesses.
 The strength of this type of organization is that it is easier to optimize each function, as there are more resources available within each function in a centralized approach.
 This can enable a more sophisticated approach to best practices.
 On the downside, I remember well the frustrations of my first job with a Big 3 Automotive manufacturer, which was VERY hierarchical and centralized.
 The company was SO hierarchical that it paralyzed the organization to a huge degree.
 Trying to get even the simplest, small thing done had to go many levels up.
 It was like trying to turn a battleship on a dime and was really painful.
 I’m not a big fan of this org structure style for larger and complex companies, but for smaller, single-market or single product companies, it generally is optimal.

 Product-Centric or Market-Centric– This is a variation that can be combined with either of the two major types of IT or software company organizational structure discussed above.
-For example, within your marketing department, there could be people assigned as product managers, or as market managers.
+For example, within your marketing department, there could be people assigned to product lines as product managers, or to market segments as market managers.
 Sometimes a hybrid approach is used, where there are product managers for unreleased products, and market managers for currently-marketed products.

 If you liked this post please share it with you colleagues using the “share” buttons below: